 2. One year of a secondary foreign language OR English/American Literatures

 1. CMLT 0101;

-2. Three content classes in the primary language, including 2 literary classes and 1 cultural class (e.g. cinema, politics).
-The choice of particular classes requires the approval of the student’s three advisors.
-Students will also need approval for inclusion of study abroad classes in this category;*
+2. Three content courses in the primary foreign language, including two literary classes and one cultural course (e.g. cinema, politics).
+The choice of particular classes requires the approval of the student’s primary language advisor and the Program Director.
+Students will also need approval for inclusion of study abroad classes in this category.*

-4. One course in literary theory: suggested in sophomore year;
+4. One course in literary theory (suggested for sophomore year);

 5. Study abroad required for all students studying a foreign language.
-Up to 4 courses can be taken abroad.
+Up to 4 courses in literature taken abroad may be counted toward the major, subject to the pre-approval of the Director of the program.
 All students studying abroad must take one class in their foreign language after their return;

 *In the case of students whose primary language is Arabic, Chinese, Russian, or Japanese, some of these three content courses MAY be taught in English, depending on the availability of suitable courses in the language.
 Students should be aware that policies regarding acceptance of study abroad courses to satisfy requirements vary widely from department to department.